 80-100 Word Objectives Overview:

 Shifting climates are causing potato crops in the Parque de la Papa in Peru to relocate to higher elevations.
 These spatial changes are creating novel problems for the native inhabitants of the park.
-The objective of the project is to create different climatic factor maps to then develop a potato crop suitability map for the current climatic conditions in the Parque de la Papa.
+The objective of the project is to create different climatic factor maps that will be incorporated into potato crop suitability map for current and future climatic conditions in the Parque de la Papa.

 Abstract:

 Changing climates are affecting agricultural production around the world.
 This impact will be particularly severe in tropical highland regions like the Peruvian Andes, where shifts in climate have caused changes in suitable areas for crops.
-In the Parque de la Papa, Peru (Peruvian Potato Park), anecdotal evidence suggests that potato cultivation has shifted to higher altitudes in response to increasing temperatures that augment the potential for pest damage.
-The primary concern is that all current suitable lands within the Parque will eventually become unsuitable for traditional potato production.
+In the Parque de la Papa, Peru (Peruvian Potato Park), anecdotal evidence suggests that potato cultivation has shifted to higher altitudes in response to increasing temperatures that increase pest damage.
+The primary concern is that the current suitable lands within the Parque will eventually become unsuitable for traditional potato production.
 In addition, the impact of shifting climates threaten both agrobiodiversity and community livelihoods within the park and surrounding region.
 The objective of this project was to develop an increased understanding of changes in climate and their influence on potato cultivation in the park using NASA Earth Observations.
-Land surface temperature data from the Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) was used to derive growing degree days for the region.
-Historical and current precipitation were assessed using the Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Measurement (GPM).
-Current and historical potato cultivation areas were estimated using Landsat 4/5, 7, and 8 imagery.
-A digital elevation model (DEM) and slope map were created from the Shuttle Radar Topography Mission (SRTM).
-Several of these factors were put together to create a suitability map for weevils, a present pest in the park.
+Land surface temperature data from the Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) were used to derive growing degree days for the region.
+Historical and current precipitation were assessed using Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Measurement (GPM) data.
+Current and historical potato cultivation areas were estimated using Landsat 4/5, 7, and 8, sensors.
+A digital elevation model (DEM) and slope map were created from the Shuttle Radar Topography Mission (SRTM) data.These factors were incorporated intosuitability maps for weevils, a pest in the park.
 Finally, current and future potato suitability maps were developed using growing degree days, precipitation, elevation, weevil suitability, and slope.

 Community Concerns: